Karumi/learnyougit/exercises/git_merge/problem.md

 Merge two branches where fast-forward can be applied:
 ```
+git checkout merge-lesson/fast-foward-branch # To create a local branch
 git checkout merge-lesson/base-branch
 git merge merge-lesson/fast-forward-branch
 ```

 Merge two branches with conflicts and solve them taking all the changes from the conflicts-branch:
 ```
+git checkout merge-lesson/conflicts-branch # To create a local branch
 git checkout merge-lesson/base-branch
 git merge merge-lesson/conflicts-branch
 ```